-Fleeing by boat is often very costly and extremely dangerous, and asylum seekers are vulnerable to exploitation by smugglers.
-It is not a form of escape which would be willingly chosen by asylum seekers if safer options were available.
+Fleeing by boat is often very costly and extremely dangerous, and people seeking asylum are vulnerable to exploitation by smugglers.
+It is not a form of escape which would be willingly chosen by people seeking asylum if safer options were available.

 More likely to be refugees

-Asylum seekers who arrive by boat without authorisation are more likely to be found to be refugees than asylum seekers who arrive with valid visas.
+Asylum seekers who arrive by boat without authorisation are more likely to be found to be refugees than people seeking asylum who arrive with valid visas.

-In 2010-11, 89.6 per cent of asylum seekers arriving by boat were found to be refugees, compared to 43.7 per cent of those who arrived with valid visas.
+In 2010-11, 89.6 per cent of people seeking asylum arriving by boat were found to be refugees, compared to 43.7 per cent of those who arrived with valid visas.

 Asylum seekers who arrive in Australia by boat are not acting illegally.
 The UN Refugee Convention (to which Australia is a signatory) recognises that refugees have a lawful right to enter a country for the purposes of seeking asylum, regardless of how they arrive or whether they hold valid travel or identity documents.
 The Convention stipulates that what would usually be considered as illegal actions (e.g. entering a country without a visa) should not be treated as illegal if a person is seeking asylum.

-Permitting asylum seekers to enter a country without travel documents is similar to allowing ambulance drivers to exceed the speed limit in an emergency – the action would be ordinarily be considered illegal, but the under the circumstances it’s reasonable to make an exception.
+Permitting people seeking asylum to enter a country without travel documents is similar to allowing ambulance drivers to exceed the speed limit in an emergency – the action would be ordinarily be considered illegal, but the under the circumstances it’s reasonable to make an exception.